I Wanna Be with You (album)

-The first single from the album in the United States, also titled "I Wanna Be with You", was a moderate commercial success, peaking at number twenty-four on the US Billboard Hot 100 and being certified gold.
+Four singles were released from I Wanna Be With You.
+The first single from the album in the United States was the title track, "I Wanna Be with You".
+It was a moderate commercial success and peaked at number twenty-four on the US Billboard Hot 100.
+In Australia, the song peaked at number thirteen and was certified gold.
+Other singles released from the album were "Candy", "So Real", and "Walk Me Home".